bright/new-www/_posts/2018-02-08-microbenchmarking-on-android.md

 As you can see, the framework gives us the required repetitions count as a parameter and it's our job to actually run the code in a loop.

-_Side note: the current Spanner version (as of Feb 2, 2018) requires benchmark classes' and methods' modifiers to be exacly `java.lang.reflect.Modifier.PUBLIC` so you can't run final-by-default Kotlin code without additional `open` annotation.
+_Side note: the current Spanner version (as of Feb 2, 2018) requires benchmark classes' and methods' modifiers to be exacly `java.lang.reflect.Modifier.PUBLIC` so you can't run final-by-default Kotlin code without additional `open` modifier.
 That's why I use my [forked version](https://github.com/azabost/spanner) with this behavior changed accordingly._

 Spanner can also upload your benchmark results to [https://microbenchmarks.appspot.com](https://microbenchmarks.appspot.com) either anonymously or with a given API key.